Why Global Education Provides Purpose and Passion for Learning

 All you need to get started is you!
 Don’t worry about having all the answers or all the background before you begin.
 Start with a goal you’re naturally drawn to first.
 As educators, we are constantly aware of time, or lack of it.
 One of the great things about the goals is that they are connected to one another, so learning and teaching about one will easily create an organic pathway to another goal.
 This saves you time in the classroom, but more importantly, it builds relevance and deep meaning for your students.

 There are many resources you can use to help build your understanding of the Global Goals.
-Participate offers mini courses that are perfect for a teacher’s busy life.
+Our sister company, Participate Inc. offers mini courses that are perfect for a teacher’s busy life.
 But, don’t let the word “mini” fool you—these courses are packed full of great resources and ideas to get your classroom on the fast track to learning.
-Finally, this Participate Portal provides resources, connections and support all in one!
+Finally, this Participate Inc. community provides resources, connections, and support all in one!

 How can I continue to develop my skills in teaching the SDGs?

 Like so many other areas in education, it all comes down to relationships.
 Connect with other teachers and see the amazing things they are doing in their classrooms.
-Twitter is buzzing with the hashtags of the goals alive in classrooms across the world.
 Connect your students to other students.
 If you haven’t checked out Empatico or the Wonderment, you don’t want to wait any longer.
 They are amazing at connecting classrooms.
-Be sure to also connect students’ families and community to your classroom goals, as teaching the SDGs offers another opportunity to weave home, school and community together.
-So often families and the community are waiting for the invitation to become a larger part of your classroom.
+Be sure to also connect students’ families and communities to your classroom goals, as teaching the SDGs offers another opportunity to weave home, school, and community together.
+So often families and communities are waiting for the invitation to become a larger part of your classroom.